 INDICATORS OF ENVIRONMENT AND SUSTAINABILITY

-In response to the call in Agenda 21 for indicators of sustainable development, the UN Commission on Sustainable Development (CSD) launched a programme of work on indicators that has produced three versions of an indicator set and accompanying methodologies for use at the national level to measure sustainable development.
+In response to the call in Agenda 21 for indicators of sustainable development, the UN Commission on Sustainable Development (CSD) launched a programme of work on indicators (archived version) that produced three versions of an indicator set and accompanying methodologies for use at the national level to measure sustainable development.
 The first set in 1996 included 134 indicators arranged by the chapters of Agenda 21, the economic, social, environmental and institutional pillars of sustainable development, and a driving force, state, response framework.
 These were reduced in 2001 to 58 core indicators arranged thematically, and most recently in 2006-2007 to 50 core indicators within a larger set of 96 indicators of sustainable development (UN 2007).

-The Scientific Committee on Problems of the Environment (SCOPE) of the International Council for Science (ICSU) has led two projects on Indicators of Sustainability to review and advance the scientific work on indicators, each of which has produced a book (Moldan et al, 1997) and (Hak, Moldan and Dahl, 2007) with inputs from many experts that provide some of the best summaries of the field.
+The former Scientific Committee on Problems of the Environment (SCOPE) of the International Council for Science (ICSU) led two projects on Indicators of Sustainability to review and advance the scientific work on indicators, each of which has produced a book (Moldan et al, 1997) and (Hak, Moldan and Dahl, 2007) with inputs from many experts that provide some of the best summaries of the field.
 Arthur Dahl wrote a policy brief for UNESCO-SCOPE in 2006 that summarizes this work.

-The International Institute for Sustainable Development is a leading research centre on indicators, not only maintaining the Compendium of indicator initiatives, but producing important documents such as the Bellagio Principles for assessment (Hardi and Zdan 1997) that describe what is essential for any assessment process using indicators, and a strategic review (Pinter et al. 2005).
-These have been updated in 2012 as Bellagio Sustainability Assessment and Measurement Principles (Pinter et al. 2012).
+The International Institute for Sustainable Development is a leading research centre on indicators, not only maintaining a Compendium of indicator initiatives, but producing important documents such as the Bellagio Principles for assessment (Hardi and Zdan 1997) that describe what is essential for any assessment process using indicators, and a strategic review (Pinter et al. 2005).
+These were been updated in 2012 as Bellagio Sustainability Assessment and Measurement Principles (Pinter et al. 2012).